 The job of a learning game designer

-The job of a learning game designer is to combine solid instructional design and game design so the learning gets woven into game play.
+A learning game designer’s job is to combine solid instructional design and game design so the learning is incorporated into gameplay.
 The game rules support the learning need and the game elements function as reinforcers.
 Commercial game developers may not embrace this “less is more” philosophy.

 There is a misconception with learning games that it’s the fun of the game that keeps learners engaged.
 It’s almost as though we’re trying to hide the learning.
 It’s sort of like chopping up vegetables and pouring chocolate sauce over them so no one realizes they are eating vegetables.
 This typically doesn’t work.
 Even if we do eat the concoction we made, the “bad” of the chocolate sauce outweighs the benefit of any vegetables we might have consumed.